medplum/medplum/packages/docs/docs/integration/dosespot.md

 ### Does Medplum support prescription submissions to pharmacies across all 50 states?

 Yes.
 Medplum utilizes the Surescripts Pharmacy network through our partnership with our eRx provider, DoseSpot, ensuring nationwide coverage.

-### Are there limits on a patient's choice of pharmacy?

-No. Patients are free to choose any pharmacy within the SureScripts network.

 ### Why might a pharmacy not appear in Medplum's search?